Val McDermid: Raith Rovers

 McDermid was a lifelong fan of Raith Rovers football club, her father having worked as a scout for the club.
 In 2010, she sponsored the McDermid Stand at Stark's Park, the club's ground in Kirkcaldy, in honour of her father.

 A year after sponsoring the stand, she became a board member of the club, and starting in 2014 her website became Raith's shirt sponsor.

 In February 2022, McDermid said she would be withdrawing her support and sponsorship from Raith Rovers after the club signed striker David Goodwillie, who had been ruled to have raped a woman and made to pay damages in a civil case in 2017.
-Following the signing of Goodwillie, Raith Rovers women’s team severed ties with the main club and renamed themselves McDermid Ladies, after the writer.
+Following the signing of Goodwillie, Raith Rovers women's team severed ties with the main club and renamed themselves McDermid Ladies, after the writer.
 McDermid moved her sponsorship to the new ladies' team.

 Ink attack

-On 6 December 2012 a woman poured ink over McDermid during an event at the University of Sunderland.
-McDermid was signing books, and a woman asked her to autograph a Top of the Pops annual which contained a picture of the disgraced late TV presenter Jimmy Savile.
-After McDermid reluctantly agreed the woman threw ink at her and ran out of the room.
-McDermid said the incident would not stop her from doing signings.

-Northumbria Police arrested Sandra Botham, a 64-year-old woman from the Hendon area of Sunderland, on suspicion of assault.
-Botham was convicted of common assault on 10 July 2013, received a 12-month community order with supervision and was made to pay £50 compensation and a £60 victim surcharge.
-She was also given a restraining order forbidding her from contacting McDermid for an undefined period of time.
-The Northern Echo reported that Botham's actions were motivated by McDermid's 1994 non-fiction book, A Suitable Job for a Woman, as Botham claimed that the book contained a passage that besmirched her and her family.
+On 6 December 2012 a woman poured ink over McDermid during a book signing event at the University of Sunderland.
+Sandra Botham, a 64-year-old woman from Sunderland was convicted of common assault, received a 12-month community order with supervision and was made to pay £50 compensation and a £60 victim surcharge.

 Personal life

-McDermid formerly lived in both Stockport and near Alnmouth in Northumberland with three cats and a border terrier dog.
-Since early 2014 she has lived in Stockport and Edinburgh.
+McDermid lives in Fife and Edinburgh.
+In 2010, she was living between Northumberland and Manchester with publisher Kelly Smith, with whom she had entered into a civil partnership in 2006.

+On 23 October 2016 McDermid married her partner of two years, Jo Sharp, at the time a Professor of Geography at the University of Glasgow.
+Sharp has been Geographer Royal for Scotland since 2022.